There are two main reasons for creating a review branch:

 review, you or other members of your team might be making changes to the

-review branch up-to-date and avoid potential conflicts, you can pull changes from master to review.
+review branch up-to-date and avoid potential conflicts, you can pull changes from main to review.

 Create a pull request.